Methyl azide

-Methyl azide is an organic compound with the formula CH3N3.
+Methyl azide is an organic compound with the formula CH3N3|auto=1.
 It is a white solid and it is the simplest organic azide.

 Preparation and properties

 Methyl azide can be prepared by the methylation of sodium azide, for instance with dimethyl sulfate in alkaline solution, followed by passing through a tube of anhydrous calcium chloride or sodium hydroxide to remove contaminating hydrazoic acid.
 The first synthesis was reported in 1905.

 Decomposition to a nitrene is a first-order reaction: